priyankaupadhyay090/Master_thesis_text_to_image_with_CL/README.md

 ### Introduction
 This is the official Pytorch implementation of my thesis.

-**Thesis Title:** "Adversarial Text-to-Image generation using Contrastive Learning"
+**Thesis Title:** "Adversarial Text-to-Image Generation using Contrastive Learning"

 **Link:**